Article

 Artist Interface

-Artists access a browser-based panel listing available AI workflows.
+Artists access a Gradio based browser application listing the menu of available AI workflows.

 They select a workflow, provide inputs (footage, prompts, parameters), and submit.